 Is It Contagious and How Does it Spread?

-Scabies is contagious.
-When in contact with another person with scabies you can contract this condition.
+Scabies is contagious; you can contract the condition when in contact with another person with scabies.
 It is most common to contract this condition in small crowded places where skin to skin contact is the hardest to avoid such as –

 - Train Stations